-UnitedHealthCare Insurance Company complies with all applicable Federal civil rights law, to include both Title VII and Section 1557 of the ACA.
-Pursuant to Section 1557, UnitedHealthCare Insurance Company does not discriminate, exclude peopleor treat them differently because of race, color, national origin, age, disability, or sex, (including pregnancy and gender identity).
+UnitedHealthCare Insurance Company, Inc., complies with all applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
+Pursuant to Section 1557, UnitedHealthCare Insurance Company Inc. does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.